Prasathweb/EXPERIMENT-5-Experimental-verification-of-frequency-response-of-Digital-fiber-optic-link/README.md

 ## PROCEDURE

+-	Refer to the block diagram & carry out the following connections and settings.
 -	Connect the power supply with proper polarity to the kit link-B and switch it on.
 -	Keep all Switch Faults in OFF position.
 -	Keep switch SW8 towards TX position.